Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Introduction

 \section{Introduction}

 As LLM deployments scale and model size grow, serving every request with the strongest model becomes economically and operationally impractical for a commercial success of AI applications.
 LLM routing \citep{ding2024hybrid,hu2024routerbench,ong2024routellm} addresses this issue by constructing a decision framework that assigns each incoming query either to larger, more powerful models or to cheaper but potentially weaker ones, thereby balancing cost and performance trade-offs.
 Traditional cascading routers sequentially process a query through a series of LLMs, from light to heavy, until a satisfactory response is obtained \citep{chen2024frugalgpt}, but this approach is often inefficient and introduces latency from repeated calls.
 Predictive routers \citep{ong2024routellm,stripelis2024tensoropera,somerstep2025carrot,tsiourvas2025causal} instead predict the appropriate model in one shot, often by learning a mapping from query feature (such as text embeddings) to a target model under a cost-quality objective using statistical and machine learning (ML) methods.
+Another important line of work uses confidence- or reward-model-based routing \citep{pmlr-v267-chuang25b,frick2025prompt,wu2025reward}, which selects models based on uncertainty estimates or learned reward scores associated with each candidate response.

-The effectiveness of predictive routers critically depends on the evaluation metrics available in the training data, and existing works differ in their evaluation mechanisms.
-For example, \citet{ong2024routellm} primarily focus on the LMArena dataset \citep{chiang2024chatbot}, where LLM responses are evaluated by internet users in a preference-based manner, or combine LMArena with LLM-judge-labeled datasets or standardized benchmarks such as MMLU \citep{hendrycks2020measuring}.
-In contrast, \citet{stripelis2024tensoropera,tsiourvas2025causal} rely on accuracy-based benchmarks, where queries are associated with clearly defined, verifiable correct answers, thereby enabling objective and unambiguous evaluation of LLM responses.
+The effectiveness of predictive routers critically depends on the evaluation metrics available in the training data.
+Existing works differ in the evaluation mechanisms used.
+For example, \citet{ong2024routellm} use the LMArena dataset \citep{chiang2024chatbot}, where model preference are judged by internet users, and further combine it with standardized benchmarks such as MMLU \citep{hendrycks2020measuring} or with LLM-judge-labeled datasets.
+In contrast, \citet{tsiourvas2025causal,stripelis2024tensoropera} employ accuracy-based benchmarks where queries admit objectively verifiable solutions.

 In this work, we consider the LLM routing problem in challenging yet realistic scenarios, where humans and LLMs have complex interactions within expert knowledge domains, such as professional healthcare conversations, AI-assisted programming, and exploratory scientific research.
 In these scenarios, the queries are often open-ended, so accurate evaluation often require domain expertise, multi-criterion rubrics, and careful inspection, making gold labels both costly and labor-intensive to acquire \citep{chang2024survey}.
 This partially explains why the sample size of benchmark datasets of different professional domains with carefully designed evaluation is small.
 For example, the sample size of HealthBench \citep{arora2025healthbench} designed for healthcare dialogue is 5000.
 These challenges hinder the efficient training of routers with sufficient and high-quality samples.
 Although crowdsourcing or LLM-as-a-judge systems may offer scalable alternatives, such evaluations can be systematically biased relative to expert judgments or task-specific rubrics and may not reliably reflect the true quality of responses \citep{zheng2023judging,tam2024framework}.